tallyxinc/top-rft/README.md

-# ERC-1358
+# RFT
 ## Overview
 New approach for Token Standards was created taking all best features of ERC 721, combined with ERC 20 compatible interface, gives a lot of opportunities for business.
-Due to ERC 721 token nature it brings non-fungibility and now it is supplied by ERC 20’s, in respect of that, your stake in ERC 20's tokens define your portion for non-fungible token, which could be presented like unique crypto asset, as example you could build shareholding or collaborative trading over of ERC 1358 NFT.
+Due to ERC 721 token nature it brings non-fungibility and now it is supplied by ERC 20’s, in respect of that, your stake in ERC 20's tokens define your portion for non-fungible token, which could be presented like unique crypto asset, as example you could build shareholding or collaborative trading over of RFT NFT.

 ## Internal process

 This standard outlines a smart contract interface, which allow creating a Non-Fungible assets, each of them is supplied by Fungible Token in a separate contract, with ERC-20 compatibility.
 Existing standards such as ERC-721 cannot provide enough features and functionality in order to be supplied by another asset.
 The ERC-721 standard’s Token ID is a single non-fungible unique identifier (index) and the set of such NF’s is deployed as a single contract with settings for the entire collection.
-Unlike, the ERC-1358 Non-Fungible ERC-20 Compatible Token allows to create Fungible Token with predefined token supply, that will be valued conformity for a set of Non-Fungible tokens.
+Unlike, the RFT Non-Fungible ERC-20 Compatible Token allows to create Fungible Token with predefined token supply, that will be valued conformity for a set of Non-Fungible tokens.

 The entry point to the pipeline of creating Non-Fungible Token, which value is supplied by Fungible once with ERC-20 compatibility starts from ‘mint’ function.
 Under the hood ‘mint’ creates the Fungible token with specified owner and supply and then establish Non-Fungible one, both tokens are linked between each other.
 By granting binding between NFT and FT we gain an opportunity to create a set of NFT’s, with different owners, the balance of Fungible Token for each holder in relative to NFT determines the measure of his possessions to a Non-Fungible asset.